tenbosch/knmp_config/README.md

   - Creation of MySQL database can only happen once the MySQL pod is running
 - Deploy everything ```./create_app.sh```
 - Create MySQL database if this is the initial build.
 This is accomplished by logging into the MySQL pod with the command ```kubectl exec -it <pod name> -n knmp -- /bin/bash```.
 Then use the MySQL client to create the database
-- Check services ```kubectl get svc -n knmp``` for the IP address of the app and use that to access the application
+- Check services ```kubectl get svc -n knmp``` for the IP address of the LoadBalancer service and use that to access the application

 ## Database Details
 - DB Name: knmp